tprasadtp/ubuntu-post-install/docs/clioptions.md

     ./after-effects -V <filename>
     ```

-Example version files are in `api` directory.
+Example version file is in `config` directory.
 All the fields are mandatory.

 ## Remote YAML configuration file